supabase/supabase/apps/reference/docs/about.md

 This section of the docs provides technical descriptions of the products and how to use them.

-There are two main sections:

-- Supabase Reference Docs - describes to use the tools with integrated integrated libraries.
-- Tools Reference Docs - describes to use the tools with modular libraries.

 ## Modularity

 Supabase is modular.
 While it may seem like a single tool, it is actually a suite of tools that are composed on top of a PostgreSQL database.
 This offers several advantages: